mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 `header-info` file, the `artifact_provides` section in the `type-info` file is a set of parameters specific for a given payload type.

-The list of currently supported parameters is as follows:

-* `rootfs_image_checksum` is the checksum of the image contained within the Artifact
+The `artifact_provides` is a key-value store, where the value is either a string, or an array of strings.

 #### artifact_depends

 The `artifact_depends` section in the `type-info` file is a set of parameters specific for a given payload type.
-The list of currently supported parameters is as follows:

-* `rootfs_image_checksum` is the checksum of the image that needs to be installed on the device before current Artifact can be installed
+The `artifact_depends` is a key-value store, where the value is either a string, or an array of strings.

 ### meta-data